cs1302uga/cs1302-tutorials/junit/junit.md

    called `cs1302-jdb`:

    ```
-   $ curl -s -L UPDATE-THIS-LINK | bash
+   $ curl -s -L https://git.io/Jes9m | bash
    ```

 1. Change into the `cs1302-junit` directory that was just created and look around.
-There should be multiple Java files contained within the directory structure.
-To see a listing of all of the files under the `src` subdirectory, use the `find` command as follows:
+You should see the following:

    ```
+   .
+   ├── bin
+   ├── ConsoleLauncher
+   ├── doc
+   ├── lib
+   │   └── junit-platform-console-standalone-1.5.2.jar
-   $ find src
+   ├── src
+   └── test
    ```

 1. To write and run JUnit 5 tests without a tool like Maven (we'll cover that later), you